Tennis-Scene Computer Vision: From Paper Survey to Production

 Six years of papers, sorted by the four sub-tasks.
 Each section ends with the choice that goes into production.

-The collapse of generic detectors on small objects shows up cleanly in the data:
+The failure of generic detectors on small objects is evident in the data:

 TrackNet (2019–2023) reframes “ball” as a temporal problem rather than per-frame detection: